 Warm, comforting, EASY TO MAKE soups are the name of my game come fall and winter!
-This Vegetable Beef Soup and Chrissy Teigen’s Chicken Noodle Soup and this really simple Bean Soup with Ham (if you only want to use one type of bean) are three of my go-tos!
+This Vegetable Beef Soup , Chrissy Teigen’s Chicken Noodle Soup and this really simple Bean Soup with Ham (if you only want to use one type of bean) are three of my go-tos!
 If I want something creamier, it’s doesn’t get any better than this Velveeta Potato Soup with Bacon!

 This easy bean soup recipe is super flavorful and healthy to boot!
 The recipe combines a rich blend of Hurst’s beans (15 different bean varieties to be exact!) that are simmered with veggies, ham and and flavorful broth.

 - Delicious, flavorful soup that is easy to make in the crockpot or on the stove!

 - Leftovers keep well in the freezer for to 3 months!

 - Hearty, healthy soup that’s perfect for chilly days!